sara-nl/clouddocs/bootcamp-20170615/extraDetachWork.markdown

 ## Multiple `screen` sessions

-`screen` has a lot of confusing options.
-Try reading the manual page.
+`screen` command has a lot of options.
+Reading the manual page will provide you with a wealth of information.

 Examples: